minibolt-guide/minibolt/guide/bonus/system/tor-bridge.md

   $ sudo apt install nyx
   ````

-* Execute with and press the right key to navigate to page 2/5 to show your bridge data information
+* Execute with and press the right key to navigate to page 2/5 to show the traffic of your bridge

   ```sh
   $ sudo nyx